MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-run-sample-order-orch-flow.md

 To set up account mapping, follow these steps.

-1. In the lower right corner of your IOM application screen, change the area from **IOM** to **Configurations**.
+1. In the lower right corner of your Intelligent Order Management application screen, change the area from **IOM** to **Configurations**.
 If you use a left-to-right (LTR) language, this setting is located in the lower left corner of your application screen.
 1. Go to **Mappings \> Accounts**.
 1. Select **New**.
 1. For **IOM Provider**, enter "IOMLabOrderIntakeProvider".